lamhq/tech-notes/data-science/2-statistics/3-central-tendency.md

-# Basic Statistic - Measures of Central Tendency
+# Measures of Central Tendency

 ## Mean